Here are some basic steps to follow to safely prepare formula for your baby.

 - Check with your healthcare professional or local health department about the need to boil the water you'll use to prepare formula.

-- If water must be boiled, heat water until it reaches a rolling boil, continue for one to two minutes and let it cool thoroughly before using it to mix formula.
+- If water must be boiled, heat water until it reaches a rolling boil, continue for one minute and let it cool thoroughly before using it to mix formula.